Become aware of signs of possible distress, depression and mental illness

 We may have heard of depression, but let’s see what we know.
 We need 2 volunteers to write a list on the board for the class.
 Let us write a list of the signs and symptoms of depression.
 What are signs of depression?
 How does someone suffering from depression behave?

-The goal of this lesson is to become aware of symptoms of depression, not to self diagnosis a medical condition.
+The goal of this lesson is to become aware of symptoms of depression, not to self diagnose a medical condition.
 Remember, everyone, every classmate, friend, and family member may exhibit signs of depression, ADHD, bipolar disorder, addiction, or codependency at some time during life, this does not mean any of them suffer a mental illness.
-Managing emotions, stress and depression are skills each person much develop for themselves in life.
+Managing emotions, stress and depression are skills each person must develop for themselves in life.
 We all may behave a certain way in reaction to a stress in life for a given time.
 The key is for each student to learn how to manage and regulate one’s feelings each day by developing healthy personal habits and social networks of supportive people.

 Volunteers, please highlight and revise our list as we go.
 Let us maintain our class language while inserting higher level vocabulary from the medical doctors.